Christian Burgess: Portsmouth

-2016–17 season

 Following a successful first campaign for Pompey, during which he established himself as the club's first-choice centre back, Burgess began the 2016–17 season as one of the team's central figures.
 In total, Burgess made 45 appearances and scored four goals over the course of the season, as Portsmouth won the League Two title.
 Burgess, along with teammate and fellow defender Enda Stevens, was named in the League Two team of the year; a reward for their part in Portsmouth's league-best defensive record.

-2019–20 season

 Burgess was awarded the EFL League One Player of the Month award in January 2020 and won the award for Portsmouth Player of the Season in the same year.

 Union SG

 Burgess turned down a contract extension at Portsmouth and on 7 July 2020 joined Belgian First Division B club Union SG, signing a three-year deal with the option of an additional year.
 He scored his first goal for the club in a 3–1 victory against Club NXT.
-At the end of the season RUSG were promoted, making it the second league title victory of Burgess' career.
+At the end of the season USG were promoted, making it the second league title victory of Burgess' career.
 Burgess was awarded a place in the Team of the Season at the end of the season.

-On 21 November 2021, Burgess scored two goals for the club in a 7-1 victory against Oostende.
+On 21 November 2021, Burgess scored two goals for the club in a 7–1 victory against Oostende.
+The team finished first in the regular season of their return campaign, although they would lose out on the title during the six-game playoffs, finishing second.

+The following year, RUSG once again qualified for the championship playoffs, having finished level on points with Genk.
+In a close fight for first on the final day, Burgess and Union would lose out when they conceded three late goals against Club Brugge on the final day, thus losing out to Antwerp by a point.
+During 2023, Burgess, who had missed just three games throughout the league season, was given the nickname "Air Burgey" as a nod to his aerial prowess.

 Personal life

 He earned a BA Hons in history part-time at Teesside University, having previously studied history at University of Birmingham before his move to Middlesbrough.
+Burgess is also a vegan.